Limits of CSP Problems and Efficient Parameter Testing: Testability of variants of the ground state energy

-This is a special case of the QAP when $J$ is the upper triangular $n \times n$ matrix with $0$'s on the diagonal and all nonzero entries being equal to $1$.
-However in general an instance of AC cannot be reformulated as a metric QAP instance.
-The continuous version of the problem $\hat{\mathrm{AC}}(W)$ for a function $W\colon [0,1]^2 \to \R$ is defined analogously to the QAP, as well as the relaxation $\mathrm{AC}(W)$, where the maximum runs over probability kernels.
+This can be thought of as a QAP with the restriction that $J$ is the upper triangular $n \times n$ matrix with zeros on the diagonal and all nonzero entries being equal to $1$.
+However in general AC cannot be reformulated as metric QAP.
+The continuous version of the problem for a function $W\colon [0,1]^2 \to \R$ is defined analogous to the QAP, where the supremum runs over measure preserving permutations $\phi\colon [0,1] \to [0,1]$, as well as the relaxation $\mathrm{AC}(W)$, where the supremum runs over probability kernels.

-Both QAP and AC problems resemble the ground state energy problems that were investigated in previous parts of this paper.
-In fact, if one can break up the distance matrix $J$ into clusters, and the number of clusters of $J$ in the QAP would be upper bounded independently from $n$, then this QAP instance would exactly turn into ground state energy problem with the number of states $q$ equal to the number of clusters.

-More precisely, by the number of clusters we mean here the smallest number $m$ such that there exists an $m \times m$ matrix $J'$ so that $J$ is $\lceil\frac{m}{n}\rceil$-fold equitable blow-up of $J'$.
-To establish an approximation to the solution of the QAP we only need this condition approximately, and this will be shown in what follows.
+Both the QAP and the AC problems resemble the ground state energy problems that were investigated in previous parts of this paper.
+In fact, if the number of clusters of the distance matrix $J$ in the QAP is bounded from above by an integer that is independent from $n$, then this special QAP is a ground state energy with the number of states $q$ equal to the number of clusters of $J$.
+By the number of clusters we mean here the smallest number $m$ such that there exists an $m \times m$ matrix $J'$ so that $J$ is a blow-up of $J'$, that is not necessarily equitable.
+To establish an approximation to the solution of the QAP we will only need the cluster condition approximately, and this will be shown in what follows.